langit/jael/brief.rst

 Wrappers presents the methods in the right place.
 The good thing about nested closures is that enclosure variables are only instantiated as needed.
+A method with some local variables serving as closure variables is implemented in its closure class while its corresponding method simply instantiate the closure and invoke the implementation.
+Otherwise it does not need a closure class, and is implemented in its corresponding method.
+A nested local method may use some closure variables, and it must be wrapped inside the closure class of the method it is nested.
+Otherwise the local method can be wrapped in the wrapper class for the method it is nested.

-Some enclosed methods are not open: they do not refer to any variables outside themselves.
-Those methods can be placed in the method wrapping class as a static Java method.
+Those local methods are not open: they do not refer to any variables outside themselves.
 And they can be referred to as
 "<enclosing method>.<enclosed method>" in Java.
+A local class nested in a method follows the same pattern as a local method.

 Partial function call (Curry)
 =============================